apache/nuttx/configs/samv71-xult/README.txt

   - Embedded Debugger with Data Gateway Interface and Virtual COM port (CDC)
   - External power input (5-14V) or USB powered

-See the Atmel webite for further information about this board:
+See the Atmel website for further information about this board:

   - http://www.atmel.com/tools/atsamv71-xult.aspx